|Gloria Stromberg, age 17 (1945)|

 “At the edge of the garment district.”

 So, it looks like Abe Del Monte & Company made its home on West 38th Street where both the office and plant were located.
 My mother spent each day copying data from sales sheets into a book.
-She sat at a desk across from a woman who had endured a mastoidectomy, an operation commonly inflicted on children who had chronic ear infections during the first third of the 20th century.
+She sat at a desk across from a woman who had endured a mastoidectomy, an operation commonly inflicted on children who had chronic ear infections during the first third of the twentieth century.

 Because of some fear related to the mastoidectomy, the woman refused to let the fans run in the windowless room.
 This made one of the workers, a veteran, very grumpy because he handled the “felts,” which were large, contoured fabric shapes piled high on tables along one side of the room.
 Eventually they would become hats.